Skip to content

 Added in version 1.7.31

-When the number of subscribed messages is huge, due to different publish-subscribe methods on the server side, there are corresponding limitations.
+When the volume of subscribed messages is huge, due to differences in server-side publish-subscribe methods, there are corresponding limitations.

 Redis / MQTT

-Redis and MQTT subscribers cannot control the message reception speed on the subscriber side, so the received messages will enter an internal buffer pool.
+Redis and MQTT subscribers cannot control the message reception speed on the subscriber side, so received messages enter an internal buffer pool.

-The default size of the buffer pool is 5000, meaning a maximum of 5000 subscribed messages can stay in the pool waiting for processing.
-If more messages are received during this period, the excess messages will be discarded.
+The default buffer pool size is 5000, meaning a maximum of 5000 subscription messages are allowed to reside waiting for processing.
+If more messages are received during this period, overflow messages will be discarded.

-To solve this problem, you can increase the number of worker to improve the processing speed of subscribed messages.
+To solve the above problem, you can increase the number of worker instances to improve the processing speed of subscription messages.

 Kafka

-Kafka subscribers can control the message reception speed on the subscriber side, so there is no buffer pool, and messages will not be discarded.
+Kafka subscribers can control the message reception speed on the subscriber side, so there is no buffer pool, and messages are not discarded.

-When the message processing speed cannot keep up with the message publishing speed, you can increase the number of worker to improve the processing speed of subscribed messages.
+When message processing speed cannot keep up with message publishing speed, you can increase the number of worker instances to improve the processing speed of subscription messages.

 9. Known Issues

-MQTT Broker may encounter stuttering and inability to receive messages when connecting to EMQX.
+MQTT Broker may experience lag or inability to receive messages when connecting to EMQX.

-This issue has occurred in early community single-node versions of EMQX, and other versions of EMQX have not been tested.
+This issue has been encountered in early community standalone versions of EMQX; other versions of EMQX have not been tested.

 However, this issue has not been observed when connecting to mosquitto.

-The Kafka connector may be in a paused state for the first few minutes after subscription, and then it will start consuming messages normally.
+After a Kafka connector subscribes, it may remain in a paused state for the first few minutes before starting normal message consumption.